-Assessment Type

-Purpose

-The final formal examination is designed to test the individual student's knowledge of the course material and their ability to describe, analyse and hypothesise from this material.
-Marks are awarded in accordance with Table 1 from the Workload Assessment Marking and
+Assessment Type Purpose Formal Examination The final formal examination is designed to test the individual student's knowledge of the course material and their ability to describe, analyse and hypothesise from this material.

-Grading Policy (Policy 000649) at http://www.newcastle.edu.au/policy/000649.html

-Description
+Description 120 Minutes long comprising of long-answer questions similar to tutorials and quizzes.

 Weighting 40%

-Due Date
+Due Date During Formal Examination period.

-Submission Method

-Assessment Criteria

-Formal Exam
+Submission Method Formal Exam

+Assessment Criteria The final exam will examine all material presented in lectures, tutorials and laboratories.

+Return Method Not Returned

-Return Method Feedback Provided Not Returned In Person
+Feedback Provided In Person

+Opportunity to Reattempt

+Students WILL NOT be given the opportunity to reattempt this assessment.